FlorentRicci/azure-labs/01 - Realtime Sentiment Analysis/README.md

 ### Create an Event Hub
 First of all, we need a messaging service that can handle huge amounts of streaming data.
 Azure Event Hubs is a great service that offers all features to build a realtime data ingestion pipeline.
 * Create a new Event Hubs namespace, named _{prefix}-sentiment-analysis-ingestion-eventHubs_
-* Provide a unique name, the right subscription, resource group and a close location.
+* Provide a unique name, the right subscription, resource group and a location nearby.
 Choose _Basic_ as the pricing tier and keep all other settings as default.

 ![](./images/eventHubs-createNamespace.png "Create Event Hubs namespace")